-On July 15th, 2011, 667 people from 28 different countries participated in the online collective action “Border Haunt” that targeted the U.S.-Mexico border.
-Participants collected entries from a database that holds the names and descriptions of migrants that died trying to cross the border territory and then sent those entries into a database used to police the border.
-As a result, the border was conceptually and symbolically haunted for the duration of the one-day action as the border policing structure received over 1,000 reports of deceased migrants attempting to cross.
+On July 15th, 2011, 667 people from 28 different countries participated in the online networked performance Border Haunt that targeted the U.S.-Mexico border.
+Participants collected entries from a database that holds the biographical information of migrants that died while crossing the border and then sent those entries to a database used to monitor and police the border.
+As a result, the territory was conceptually and symbolically haunted for the duration of the one-day action as the border police received over 1,000 reports of deceased migrants attempting to cross.

 Press Coverage of the Border Haunt project can be found here:

 “Deadly Conditions for Mexico-US Migrants” (Al Jazeera English).